Map of BGS BritPits showing the distribution of worked mineral commodities across the country

 The BGS BritPits dataset contains more than 264 000 records of onshore mineral workings located in Great Britain, Northern Ireland, the Isle of Man and the Channel Islands.
 The data includes active, inactive, dormant and ceased sites, as well as a range of mineral operations including mines, quarries and onshore oil and gas fields, together with wharfs and rail depots handling mineral products and industrial processes.
 Each record describes an onshore mineral working in terms of its name, operational status, geographical location, Mineral Planning Authority (MPA), operator, geology, worked mineral commodity and a range of relevant metadata.

-An analysis of the major commodities extracted from known pits per local authority region.
+An analysis of commodities extracted from known pits per local authority region.
 Contains Office for National Statistics data licensed under Open Government Licence v 3.0.
 Contains OS data © Crown copyright and database right 2024.

 Three levels of BGS BritPits data are available.
 The open-source index is based on the full BritPits dataset but contains index level information only, including the name, status and location of the working.
 This can be accessed as a Web Map Service (WMS) layer or via the BGS Onshore GeoIndex.
 The other two levels are available as licensed datasets.